bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 This is straightforward right?
 The code above is both understandable and reduces cognitive overhead.

-But not only that, we can live reload it and test the output of the individual functions with great ease.
+But not only that, we can reload it live and test the output of the individual functions with great ease.

-Since it's possible to express things this way, this leads us to this very important question: **Why would we create complexity when it isn't needed?**
+Since it's possible to express things this way, this begs an important
+question: **Why would we create complexity when it isn't needed?**

 ### Embracing Change